 Will the DLOSCE be a regional clinical examination?

-How will DLOSCE content be determined?
+How is DLOSCE content determined?

-Consistent with the Standards for Educational and Psychological Testing established by the American Educational Research Association, American Psychological Association, and the National Council on Measurement in Education (2014), the content of the DLOSCE will be based on a practice analysis involving entry level general dentists.
+Consistent with the Standards for Educational and Psychological Testing established by the American Educational Research Association, American Psychological Association, and the National Council on Measurement in Education (2014), the content of the DLOSCE is based on a practice analysis involving entry level general dentists.
 The DLOSCE practice analysis would involve collecting information on the tasks performed by entry-level practicing dentists, with regard to their frequency and criticality for patient care.
 This information will be used to identify the clinical areas to be tested, and the numbers of items and OSCE stations devoted to these areas.

 How was the decision made to pursue DLOSCE development and who supported this decision?

 The ADA’s Council on Dental Education and Licensure (CDEL) requested that the ADA Department of Testing Services (DTS) create a business plan to develop an OSCE.
 CDEL believed that developing an OSCE for dental licensure would help achieve goals stated within several long-standing ADA policies on licensure, including the elimination of patients from the clinical examination process, and dental license portability.
 Subsequent to business plan development, both CDEL and the Joint Licensure Task Force (co-sponsored by the ADA and the American Dental Education Association) reviewed and strongly endorsed the business plan.
 In February 2017, the ADA Board of Trustees’ Finance Committee recommended approval of the requested funds so exam development could begin in 2017.
 After a thorough review and discussion, the Board of Trustees voted to fund the startup costs for exam development.
 In January 2020, the DLOSCE Program was officially assigned to the JCNDE, which now serves as the governing body for the DLOSCE program.